 They had both arrived at the same position through completely different means.

 The real problem now is not the international media, which makes a lot of noise and flashes many cameras, but is so far behind the pace of events that most news items read to Egyptians like somebody who is constantly reminiscing.

 The real problem is how we can get out of this, break this standoff between the Pro-Morsi supporters who find it very difficult to alter their perception of the situation and the rest of the Egyptian people, to whom the very notion of Morsi returning to power is about as plausible as a Mubarak revival.

 Let’s assume that there are several classes of Pro-Morsi protesters; the leadership, the lieutenants, and the unfortunate followers and recruits (more on this later) who will most likely end up as cannon fodder if this situation is not resolved with some caution.

-Their digestive juices had already been flowing, if you have any doubt of that, look at the constitution, it is a document worn thin, like something thrown up.
-It is an item ravaged by greed, and the desire for unlimited and unaccountable power.
+Their digestive juices had already been flowing.
+If you doubt that, look at the constitution; it is a document worn thin, like something thrown up.
+It is an item ravaged by greed and the desire for unlimited and unaccountable power.

 They Will Not Go Gently